pikkumatias/cycle-routing/README.md

 # Cycle Routing

 A bicycle route planner that emphasises rider experience for the Helsinki region.
-Enter an origin and destination, and the app generates three optimized route variants on an interactive map: **Fastest**, **Scenic**, and **Calm**.
+Enter an origin and destination, and the app generates four optimized route variants on an interactive map: **Fastest**, **Scenic**, **Calm**, and **Fewest Lights**.

 Routes come from the Digitransit/HSL routing API (OpenTripPlanner).
-Each route is then scored against OpenStreetMap data fetched from the Overpass API: nearby parks, nature reserves, waterways, and dedicated cycling infrastructure all influence which variant lands in which category.
+Each route is then scored against OpenStreetMap data fetched from the Overpass API: nearby parks, nature reserves, waterways, dedicated cycling infrastructure, and traffic signal density all influence which variant lands in which category.
 Active road works and traffic disruptions along each route are surfaced as hazard markers, pulled from the City of Helsinki's open data WFS service.

 This project has also served as a practical deep-dive into agentic AI development — the majority of the codebase was written collaboratively with Claude Code, exploring what autonomous, tool-driven coding agents can do in a real product context.